raffitch/longq/README.md

 1. **Create a session**
    - Visit `http://localhost:5173/operator`.
-   - Enter patient first and last name.
-This fills the staged preview and patient greeting.
+   - Enter guest first and last name.
+This fills the staged preview and guest greeting.

 2. **Ingest reports**
-   - Drag & drop the patient folder or use the “Upload” button.
+   - Drag & drop the guest folder or use the “Upload” button.
    - The console supports five report types out of the box:
      - `Food`, `Heavy Metals`, `Hormones`, `Nutrition`, `Toxins`.
    - Each upload: